Mberi58/Week-9-IP---KNN-and-Naive-Bayes/README.md

 # Week-9-IP---KNN-and-Naive-Bayes
-1. Defining the Question - Titanic
+1. Defining the Question -
+2.
+3.
+4.
+TITANIC DATASET

 a) Specifying the Question
 Specifying the Data Analytic Question Using Titanic data implement KNN classifier to create a model that would accurately classify whether a passenger would survive or not, given the different feaures from the data